yairEO/infinite/README.md

     endlessElm.infinite(options);  // initialize the plugin

-    // must generates an array of DOM items.
+    // Generate an array of DOM items.
-    // the "this" refers to the "infinite" instance function generateItems(N){
+    // The "this" refers to the "infinite" instance function generateItems(N){
         if( this.index >= queue.length )
             return false;